 I liked Beauty and the Beast for the lavishness of the production.
 On the other hand, I liked other versions of the story (see below) better.
 Both the Jean Cocteau Beauty and the Beast (1946) and Christophe Gans’ Beauty and the Beast are much more visually adventurous films.
 This feels moribund by its necessity to have to also be a remake of the Disney animated film.
 This leaves it with the baggage of having to include all the talking crockery and furniture and especially of having to be a musical.
 This leads you to question who the audience watching the film is.
 Is it the audience that grew up on the animated film or is it the audience that came to see it as a Broadway musical?
 In which case what you feel you are sitting down to watch is not so much another Disney live-action film as you are joining the same audience that came to see films like Chicago (2002), The Phantom of the Opera (2004) or Mamma Mia (2008).

-Director Bill Condon started out in genre material with films such as Sister Sister (1987) and Candyman: Farewell to the Flesh (1995), as well as writing the scripts for genre efforts such as Dead Kids/Strange Behavior (1981) and Strange Invaders (1983).
+Director Bill Condon broke into the industry as the screenwriter of Michael Laughlin’s duo of genre films Dead Kids/Strange Behavior (1981) and Strange Invaders (1983).
+As a screenwriter, Condon went onto the likes of FX 2 (1991) and Alec Baldwin’s problem-ridden Shortcut to Happiness (2003).
+Condon started directing with the horror film Sister Sister (1987) and went onto Candyman: Farewell to the Flesh (1995).
 He found his calling with Gods and Monsters (1998) about the life of director James Whale and went onto a bunch of high-profile films that include Kinsey (2004), Dreamgirls (2006), The Fifth Estate (2013), The Twilight Saga two-parter Breaking Dawn Part 1 (2011) and Breaking Dawn Part Two (2012) and Mr. Holmes (2015), as well as wrote the screenplay for Chicago (2002).

 (Nominee for Best Production Design at this site’s Best of 2017 Awards).